IBM/cloudpakforintegration-workshop/workshop/exercise-app-connect/README.md

 oc create secret generic sfcred --from-file=credentials=sfcred.yaml
 ```

-### 6. Create an Integration Server instance and deploy your flow
+### 6. Create an Integration Server instance to run your flow

-In this step you'll create an Integration Server instance and deploy your flow to it.
+In this step you'll create an Integration Server instance to run your flow.

 In a new browser tab open the **Cloud Pak for Integration** tab and under **View Instances** click on the link for **App Connect Dashboard**.